Inheritance on-the-fly with Ruby on Rails

-ActiveRecord::Migration library +/- differs between each major or minor versions of Ruby on Rails, then the generated schema can also slightly differ between each of these versions.
+ActiveRecord::Migration library +/- differs between each major or minor version of Ruby on Rails, then the generated schema can also slightly differ between each of these versions.

 Concretely, if an app in Ruby on Rails 5.2 is upgraded to Ruby on Rails 6.0, then, when migrations are played, the generated schema can slightly differ between these versions and some undesired side effects can occur accordingly.

 So, Ruby on Rails decided to version the